-An updated student handbook is given to students at the beginning of each academic year.
+An updated student handbook is posted on the NBC website at the beginning of each academic year.
 This handbook contains basic guidance and regulations governing student life.
 Each student is expected to read and follow its instructions.

 Behavior and Dress